chgiztech/crypto-api/README.md

-# 🚀 Ethereum Blockchain Integration with MetaMask
+# 🚀 Ethereum API Backend

 This project integrates **MetaMask** to fetch balances, send transactions, and interact with the Ethereum blockchain using a Node.js/NestJS backend.